 We walked all over the place in Poole including down to Poole Quay on the waterfront, where we found the historic King Charles pub.
 The inside was full of large wooden beams and tiny rooms, all exuding tremendous character.

-We had a seafood lunch of crab salad and whitebait - not NZ style of whitebait, but really small sardine-type fish - all very yummy.
+of whitebait, but really small sardine-type fish - all very yummy.
 After lunch, we carried on exploring more of pretty Poole until late, then returned to the camp.

 After a couple of restful days in Poole, and feeling more confident in our big motorhome on the narrow roads, we left the Dorset area to drive into Devon for our next adventure.

-This is the first in a series of blogs about our travels around England, Wales, Ireland, Scotland, Belgium and Luxembourg
+This is the first in a series of blogs about our travels around England, Wales, Ireland, Scotland, Belgium and Luxembourg.